Daniel C. B. Harayda

 Massachusetts School of Law provides network access, technology training and visual aid/AV support for our students.
 Presentation AV requests can be made for classes via email.
 Additionally, students may contact either Dan or Mick to get help with Westlaw/Lexis accounts, computer, network, and internet issues, as well as for inquiries regarding the school website and social media.

 Ms. Biswas is a consultant to MSLAW and is MSLAW’s former Technical Services Librarian.
 She received her M.S. in Information Science from Simmons College and her M.A. in Political Science from the University of Delhi.
 Prior to joining Massachusetts School of Law, she had 12 years of experience in academic, corporate, and public libraries.

 Reserve Desk Manager

 Arvilla Schott is the Reserve Desk Manager for the Information Resource Center.
-She holds a B.A. in English Literature from Hiram College, her Paralegal Certificate from the American Institute for Paralegal Studies and received her J.D. from MSL in June 2004.
+She holds a B.A. in English Literature from Hiram College, her Paralegal Certificate from the American Institute for Paralegal Studies and received her J.D. from MSLAW in June 2004.

 Information Resources/Writing Lab

 Professor Caryl M. Garcia is an information resource specialist and teaches Writing & Legal Research and Trial Advocacy.
 She received her B.A. in Sociology from the College of Mount Saint Vincent with honors.
 Ms. Garcia is also a graduate of Massachusetts School of Law.